FiniteVolumeTransportPhenomena/PyFVTool/README.md

 ```
 An important feature of PyFVTool is that it is 'pure scientific Python' (*i.e.* it needs only Python and the standard scientific computing libraries  `numpy`, `scipy` and `matplotlib` to run).
 Further optional dependencies may appear in the future, *e.g.*, for increasing the computational speed via optimised numerical libraries, but these will remain optional.

-PyFVTool is a Python implementation of [A. A. Eftekhari](https://github.com/simulkade)'s Matlab/Octave FVM solver [FVTool](http://github.com/simulkade/FVTool).
-It was strongly inspired by [FiPy](http://www.ctcms.nist.gov/fipy/), but it has only a fraction of FiPy's features.
-Boundary conditions, however, are much easier (and arguably more consistently) implemented in PyFVTool.

 PyFVTool is limited to calculations on structured meshes (regular grids).
 It is oriented to calculation of heat and mass transport phenomena (diffusion-advection-reaction) for the frequent cases where the flow velocity field is already known (or where flow is absent).
 It is not particularly suited for fluid dynamics (solving Navier-Stokes), which requires implementation of further numerical schemes on top of the current PyFVTool ([simulkade](https://github.com/simulkade) knows how).
 For fluid dynamics, other specialized finite-volume codes exist.

 The [finite-volume](https://en.wikipedia.org/wiki/Finite_volume_method) discretization schemes in PyFVTool include: